rams3sh/c7n-mailer_playground/README.md

 ## 4. Usage

 ### 4.1 Getting the raw custodian result json
-Add the below snippet as part of the policy for which the template is being prepared.
+Add the below snippet as part of the actions in your policy for which the template is being prepared.

 ```
-   actions:
       - type: webhook
         url: http://127.0.0.1:5000/webhook
         method: POST
-        batch: true
         body: "@"
 ```

+Ensure that the actions section also has your `notify` action, since certain sections of the rendered template would require it.

 The above snippet basically results in your policy hitting this API service endpoint with the json that c7n-mailer would end up receiving in it's SQS queue otherwise.